tc39/proposal-temporal/docs/README.md

 A `Temporal.Duration` expresses a length of time.
 This is used for date/time maths.

 See [Temporal.Duration Documentation](./duration.md) for more detailed documentation.

+#### Balancing

+Unlike the other Temporal types, the units in `Temporal.Duration` don't naturally wrap around to 0: you may want to have a duration of "90 minutes," and you don't want it to unexpectedly turn into "1 hour and 30 minutes."

+See [Duration balancing](./balancing.md) for more on this topic.

 ### **Temporal.TimeZone**